taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 | project TimeGenerated, Describe_s, Name_s, FailureMessage_s
 ```

-In this specific example the result mean the trace flags configured on the server differ from the expected traceflags by a count of one.
+> In this specific example the result means that the trace flags configured on the server differ from the expected trace flags by a count of one.

 ![One test failure](/assets/2018/2018-09-23/TraceFlags.png)